anaceliacunha/dto-poc/README.md

-# Multi Language OpenAPI 3.1
+# Multi Language API & DTO Generator

 This workspace wires two OpenAPI 3.1 specs into React, Spring Boot 2.7 (Java 8 compatible), FastAPI, and Kafka.
 DTOs generated from *either* spec are forced into the same shared folders so that REST + Kafka traffic never drifts between languages.